sshuttle/sshuttle/README.md

  - <tt>./sshuttle -r username@sshserver 0.0.0.0/0 -vv</tt>

+(You may be prompted for one or more passwords; first, the local password to become root using either sudo or su, and then the remote ssh password.
+Or you might have sudo and ssh set up to not require passwords, in which case you won't be prompted at all.)

 That's it!
-Now your local machine can access the remote network as if you were right there!
+Now your local machine can access the remote network as if you were right there.
 And if your "client" machine is a router, everyone on your local network can make connections to your remote network.

 You don't need to install sshuttle on the remote server;